 Should the school be over subscribed in any criteria, places will be allocated according to distance.
-The distance is measured in a straight line from the address point of the pupil’s house, as set by Ordnance Survey, to the nearest school gate available for pupils’ use, (see full policy for further details).
+The distance is measured in a straight line from the address point of the pupil’s house, as set by Ordnance Survey, to the playground school gate available for pupils’ use, (see full policy for further details).

 Map of Parish Boundary

 Please click here to view the map of the Parish of Frensham and Dockenfield.